History of Poles in Königsberg: Late modern history

 Poles were active in the city during and following the Polish uprisings in the 19th century.
 Wincenty Pol was interned in the city after the November Uprising and he wrote his first poems there.
 Józef Bem organized escapes of interned Polish insurgents to Western Europe after the November Uprising.
 In the 1840s, a local branch of the Polish Democratic Society was founded.
 During the Spring of Nations of 1848, Poles and part of the German population supported Polish independence endeavors and a Polish-German legion was formed.
-In 1863, the city was the regional center of Polish resistance during the January Uprising in the Russian Partition of Poland.
-The local Polish insurgent commissioner was Kazimierz Szulc.
-Poles smuggled weapons from the city to the Russian Partition, and one of the participants in the operation was the later Polish historian Wojciech Kętrzynski.